 Boneless skinless chicken thighs are one of my favorite proteins for meal prep.
-They accommodate a lot of different seasonings, and stay juicy, flavorful, and tender when braised in a pressure cooker.
-Pressure Cooker Chipotle Chicken Thighs come out fall-apart tender and ready to use in bowls, tacos, or sandwiches.
+Chicken thighs accommodate a variety of flavors and seasonings.
+They stay moist and flavorful when braised in a pressure cooker.
+These Pressure Cooker Chipotle Chicken Thighs come out fall-apart tender and taste like they’ve been slow-braised all day.
+They’re ready to use in bowls, tacos, salads, sandwiches, and more.

 Making chicken thighs in the pressure cooker